 See how Asana matches up against Basecamp in our comparison guide

-Here at Tech.co, we have a research team that tests all the products, software, and services we write about.
-They put together research frameworks that take into consideration businesses' pain points, concerns, and needs, and devise criteria upon which to test everything from project management software to CRM and Business Telephone systems.
+Here at Tech.co, we test all of the products, software, and services we write about.
+We put together research frameworks that take into consideration businesses’ pain points, concerns, and needs, and devise criteria upon which to test everything from project management software to CRM and Business Telephone systems.

 Although we have commercial partnerships with some of the providers we write about, this never affects our research scores, writers' opinions, or overall editorial independence, which are solely based on the data we collect from testing – whether it's this ClickUp vs Asana head-to-head, or any other content we produce.